benmepham/benmepham.github.io/_posts/2020-05-03-testing-github-pages-locally-docker.md

       - '80:4000'
 ```

-Then type: `docker-compose up` and you will have your GitHub Pages site running locally.
+Then as long as you have docker installed, type `docker-compose up` and you will have your GitHub Pages site running locally.
 Simple!

-When you save or create a file in your site directory the Docker container will regenerate your site (apart from _config.yml), if you don't want this to happen (for example for README.md) you can edit your _config.yml file and specify files to be excluded:
+Note: When you save or create a file in your site directory the Docker container will regenerate your site (apart from _config.yml).
+If you don't want this to happen, for example for changes to README.md, you can edit your _config.yml file and specify files to be excluded:

 ```yaml
 exclude: